benbuck/finestray/README.md

 The available settings correspond to some of the above features.
 The settings are:

 - **Start with windows**:
   This toggles whether Finestray is launched when you start Windows.
-This creates a shortcut link located in your startup folder (typically `C:\Users\Your-Name\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`) which
-    which launches the Finestray executable.
+This creates a shortcut link located in your startup folder (typically `C:\Users\Your-Name\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`) which which launches the Finestray executable.
+- **Minimize placement**:
+  This controls where to place minimized windows minimized using Finestray.
+The choices are:
+  - **Tray**: the window will get its own icon in the tray.
+  - **Menu**: the window will get an entry in the context menu.
+  - **Tray and Menu**: the window will get a tray icon and a context menu entry.
 - **Minimize hotkey**:
   This lets you configure the hotkey that is used to minimize a window to the tray.
 Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
 - **Restore hotkey**:
   This lets you configure the hotkey that is used to minimize a window to the tray.
 Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
 - **Override modifier**:
   This lets you configure the modifier that is used to override some Finestray behavior.
 Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
 - **Poll interval**:
   Finestray needs to periodically check all the open windows for the auto-tray feature to work.
 This setting controls how frequently that check is done.
 The value is in milliseconds, so `1000` means one thousand milliseconds, which is one second, and Finestray will scan the windows once every second.
 You can increase the value if you think Finestray is checking too often and slowing down your system.
 You can decrease the value if want the auto-tray behavior to happen more rapidly.
 You can also set this to zero to disable scanning, but that will disable the auto-tray behavior when a window first opens.
 - **Auto-trays**:
   This lets you configure the list of auto-tray values that are used to control automatically minimizing specific windows to the tray.
 Items can be added to the list by pressing the Add button, removed from the list by pressing the Delete button, or modified by selecting an item, entering new values into the fields, and pressing the Update button.
   Please see the [Auto-Tray Settings](#auto-tray-settings) section for more information.

 At the bottom of the Settings dialog are four buttons: About, Exit, Cancel, and OK:

 - **About**:
   Shows a some basic information about Finestray.
 - **Exit**:
   Exits the Finestray application after saving settings.
 - **Cancel**:
   Closes the Settings window but does not save settings (settings are restored to their unmodified values).
 - **OK**:
   Closes the Settings window and saves settings.

 Settings are automatically stored in a file called "Finestray.json".
 Finestray first tries to save them in the same location as the Finestray application, and if that's not possible it saves them to %APPDATA%\\Finestray\\Finestray.json.